stevejefferson/trac2gitea/import/README.md

 # trac2gitea `import` Packages

 These packages implement the data import process.
-* `import.issue` imports Trac ticket and associated data as Gitea issues
+* `import.data` imports Trac ticket and associated data as Gitea issues
 * `import.wiki` imports Trac wiki data into the Gitea project wiki repository

 The `import` packages depend on: